bedaisynic/to-do-list/README.md

 ## How to generate HTML file

-After finished on creating the email, make sure that to generate a HTML file which called a same name as MJML’s, and put it in the same folder.
-You can either generate it by the desktop app or export from your IDE.
+After finishing creating the email, make sure to generate an HTML file called the same name as MJML’s and put it in the same folder.
+You can either generate it by the desktop app or export it from your IDE.

 For example:
 ```html